Tyler Herro: 2019–2021: Rookie season and first Finals appearance

-2021–present: Sixth Man of the Year and contract extension
+2021–2023: Sixth Man of the Year and second Finals appearance

 On October 23, 2021, Herro became the first player in Heat franchise history to record at least 30 points and 10 rebounds off the bench, which he achieved in a 102–91 loss to the Indiana Pacers.
 On April 5, 2022, he scored a season-high 35 points, alongside six rebounds and three assists, in a 144–115 win over the Charlotte Hornets.
 Herro was named the 2022 NBA Sixth Man of the Year, making him the first player in Heat franchise history to win the award.

 During the first round of the playoffs, the Heat eliminated the Atlanta Hawks in five games.
-On May 2, 2022, during the Heat's second round series against the Philadelphia 76ers, Herro recorded 25 points and seven assists in a 106–92 Game 1 win.
+On May 2, 2022, during the Heat's second-round series against the Philadelphia 76ers, Herro recorded 25 points and seven assists in a 106–92 game 1 win.
 The Heat defeated the 76ers in six games and advanced to the Eastern Conference Finals, where they faced the Boston Celtics.
 Herro missed games 3 through 6 of the series with a groin injury.
-He returned for Game 7, but only played seven minutes as the Heat were eliminated in a 96–100 loss.
+He returned for game 7, but only played seven minutes as the Heat were eliminated in a 96–100 loss.

-On October 2, 2022, Herro signed a 4-year, $130 million contract extension with the Miami Heat.
+On October 2, 2022, Herro signed a four-year, $130 million contract extension with the Miami Heat.
 On November 2, Herro put up 26 points alongside a game-winning three in a 110–107 win over the Sacramento Kings.
 On November 27, Herro recorded his first career triple-double with 11 points, 11 rebounds and 10 assists in a 106–98 victory over the Atlanta Hawks.
-On December 15, Herro put up a career-high 41 points on 10-of-15 shooting from three-point range alongside five rebounds in a 111—108 win over the Houston Rockets.
+On December 15, Herro put up a career-high 41 points on 10-of-15 shooting from three-point range alongside five rebounds in a 111–108 win over the Houston Rockets.
 He also became the youngest player in NBA history to put up at least 40 points, 10 three-pointers made, and five rebounds in a game.
 On December 31, Herro put up a buzzer-beating, game-winning three-pointer in a 126–123 win against the Utah Jazz.
 He finished the game with 29 points, nine rebounds, six assists and two steals.
+Herro ended the year as league leader in free-throw percentage at 93.4%.

+Herro broke his right hand in the first round of the 2023 playoffs against the Milwaukee Bucks.
+He was expected to be out for at least six weeks after undergoing surgery.
+Even though he became available to play in game 5 of the NBA Finals against the Denver Nuggets, the Heat did not play him before losing the game and series to the Nuggets.